fchuffar/mylabstocks/doc/index.rst

 ..

-To restore uploaded file, you have to copy backuped directories (''plasmid_files'' and ''raw_dirs'') to your labstocks directory.
-To do that, on the targeted server type the following commands in a terminal.
+To restore the uploaded files, you have to copy backed-up directories (''plasmid_files'' and ''raw_dirs'') to the labstocks directory of your server.
+To do that, on the targeted server, type the following commands in a terminal.

 .. code:: bash